 The School has also entered into a contractual agreement with ALS to provide education services to the School.
-The agreement commenced January 2011 for an initial five year term and is automatically renewable for successive five year terms unless notice of intent not to renew is executed six months prior to its anniversary by either party.
+The agreement commenced January 2011 for an initial five year term and was renewed in July 2016 for an additional 10 year term.
+The management agreement is subject to a notice of intent not to renew which requires an execution of six months prior to its anniversary by either party.
 Under the terms of the agreement, the School is charged fees for services of three percent (3%) of the School's qualified gross revenues as defined above.
-In addition, the School must pay ALS all salary and hourly benefit costs of the personnel employed by ALS for the School, and all direct, third party costs incurred by ALS in connection with providing the educational program services.
+In addition, the